 Specific loss includes the loss of an extremity, sensory function, or disfigurement.
 It can also include the loss of use of certain limbs.
 This form of compensation involves a set schedule for the weeks of payment in loss compensation.

 5. Disfigurement Benefits

 Any permanent disfigurement resulting from injury at the workplace needs to be compensated.
-The employee is entitled to benefits if there is disfigurement of the head, face, or neck area.
+The employee is entitled to benefits if the head, face, or neck area is disfigured.
 These benefits are paid out starting from the first week of injury up to 275 weeks.
-The PA workmans comp laws set not specific amount for such benefits.
+The PA workman's comp laws do not set a specific amount for such uses.

 How much do you have to pay?

-Your several factors that determine how much worker’s comp will cost your business.
+Several factors determine how much worker’s comp will cost your business.

 The Pennsylvania Compensation Rating Bureau (PCRB) classifies businesses based on their line of work.
-Businesses in the same classification code are subject to the same rate of pay.
+Firms in the same classification code are subject to the same pay rate.

 You can be classified in one of over 300 classification codes.
 This code has a corresponding premium and rate.
-You are likely to find yourself coded the same as your competitors, as coding is based on the type of business, rather than modes of operation.
+You will likely find yourself coded the same as your competitors, as coding is based on the type of business rather than modes of operation.

-Such a system ensures businesses with low risk do not have to pay the same rates as businesses with higher risk potential.
+Such a system ensures that businesses with low risk can pay different rates than businesses with higher risk potential.